matrefeytontias/nKaruga-deprecated-Nspire-version-/README.md

 To build the executable, you'll need everything that is in the nKaruga/src and nKaruga/gfx folder.
 Just build in nKaruga/src using your favorite tool (CLI or Ndless SDK). nKaruga.tns will be generated in the main folder, ready to be sent to your TI-Nspire (any TI-Nspire).

+**Building using alternative graphics**

+Two sets of sprites are available to build nKaruga, sprite at resolution 3:4 or 1:2.
+To change the sprite set, uncomment the corresponding #include line in nKaruga/src/buildGameLUTs.cpp :
+* ../gfx/gfx.h holds the 3:4 sprite set
+* ../gfx/testMidSize/gfx.h holds the 1:2 sprite set

 Running on a TI-Nspire
 ======================